 Water, water, everywhere….

 “The general thing I tell everybody I tell everybody — and they get disappointed when I say it — is to drink more water.
 That’s a baseline of good health.
 You need to drink at least half your body weight in ounces, as well as compensate for any coffee or alcohol on top of that.
 Drink the majority of it early in the day so you’re not waking up at night to go to the bathroom.
-One of the biggest ways to keep your body healthy and satisfied is to stay hydrated – water, coconut water, fresh juices – all those things will help.
+One of the biggest ways to keep your body healthy and satisfied is to stay hydrated – water, coconut water, fresh juices – all those things will help and you can also add some hydrogen water health tablets as well.

 Hot water with lemon = good for you